GPumaLi/ZUST-Campus/README.md

 # ZUST-Campus

 All the sensor measurements in the two experiments and the LiDAR SLAM results are stored in two directories, Experiment No.1 and Experiment No.2, respectively.
-Both directories contain the same subdirectories, as shown in Figure 8.
+Both directories contain the same subdirectories.
 The specific contents of these subdirectories are summarized as follows:

 (1)Velodyne: The point cloud data obtained from Velodyne VLP-16 are stored in two formats, the BAG file and the PCD file.
 When running point cloud data using ROS, the reader can use the BAG files.
 For visualizing point clouds using the MATLAB code provided, the PCD files are recommended.